-(Mark One)

-For the quarterly period ended June 30, 2013

-£ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number: 001-34785

-VRINGO, INC. (Exact Name of Registrant as Specified in its Charter)

-Delaware 20-4988129 (State or other jurisdiction of (I.R.S.
+(Mark One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2013 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 П For the transition period from to Commission file number: 001-34785 VRINGO, INC. (Exact Name of Registrant as Specified in its Charter) Delaware 20-4988129 (State or other jurisdiction of (I.R.S.
 Employer incorporation or organization) Identification No.) 780 3rd Ave.
-15th Floor, New York, NY 10017 (Address of principal executive offices) (Zip Code)

-(Registrant's Telephone Number, Including Area Code)

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No £

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No £

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+15th Floor, New York, NY 10017 (Address of principal executive offices) (Zip Code) (212) 309-7549 (Registrant's Telephone Number, Including Area Code) Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes x No $\Box$ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes x No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):
+(Check one): Large accelerated filer Accelerated filer

-Large accelerated filer £ Accelerated filer £ Non-accelerated filer \pounds (Do not check if a smaller reporting company) Smaller reporting company х Indicate by check mark whether the reg istrant is a shell company (as defined in Rule 12b-2 of the Exchange A ct).
-Yes £ No 区
+Smaller reporting company

+☐ (Do not check if a smaller reporting company)

-As of August 5, 2013, 83,161,328 shares of the registrant's common stock were outstanding.
+As of November 5, 2013, 84,125,738 shares of the registrant's common stock were outstanding.